 Some in the cigar community feared it was a gimmick, jumping on the back of the barrel-aged trends.
 However, this was not the case, so much so that the initial run of cigars sold out.
 Camacho soon released another batch of the American Barrel Aged while adding an additional three vitolas, which brings the range to a total of six.

 In this article, we’ll cover the following sections:

-This is truly an “America” cigar featuring American Broadleaf Tobacco in all the wrapper, binder and filler.
-With the filler further complemented by Pennsylvania Mauro, and the Camacho famed “Original Corojo” that has been aged for six years, and finished in American Bourbon casks for five months.
+This is truly an “American” cigar featuring American Broadleaf Tobacco in the wrapper, binder, and filler.
+With the filler further complemented by Pennsylvania Maduro and Camacho’s famed “Original Corojo” which has been aged for six years, and finished in American Bourbon casks for five months.

 The finishing process allows the Corojo leaf to absorb some of the “devil’s cut” of bourbon left in the American Bourbon oak barrels.
 The initial batch was for 2,000 lb (900 kg) of Corojo leaf, with each leaf being hand rotated every several weeks so that an even flavor profile was imparted.

 Rolling Consistency: Fantastic construction, of the 10 smokes thus far zero issues

 Spring: Ample spring, not spongy or firm.
 The Camacho “Powerband” bunching technique never seems to disappoint